Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 11 Februari 2025 10.28.00 UTC
+- WIB: Selasa, 11 Februari 2025 11.27.43 UTC
-- WITA: Selasa, 11 Februari 2025 11.28.00 UTC
+- WITA: Selasa, 11 Februari 2025 12.27.43 UTC
-- WIT: Selasa, 11 Februari 2025 12.28.00 UTC
+- WIT: Selasa, 11 Februari 2025 13.27.43 UTC

 Kutipan Inspiratif:
-"If you don’t go after what you want, you’ll never have it.
-If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."
+"Life is like a steering wheel, it only takes one small move to change your entire direction."

 Kategori: motivational